-In a time of economic downturn, marketing high-end products seems almost tone deaf.
-Certainly, there is a market for designer labels, five-star holidays and six-figure jewellery, but are the general public changing their tune?
+In a time of economic downturn, marketing high-end products seem almost tone-deaf.
+Certainly, there is a market for designer labels, five-star holidays and six-figure jewellery, but is the general public changing their tune?

 This was underpinned by the swift move toward digital, or the ‘dot com boom’ as it was affectionately known.
 Without geographical barriers to market, brands could grow on a world scale at breakneck speed – and they wanted their customers to grow with them.

 Fast forward another 15 years and we saw quantum leaps in advertising methods.
 By 2006, bloggers were being paid to promote products, and by 2010, social media was taking centre stage.
 Stars like the entire Kardashian clan were being paid to promote luxury fashion, wearable tech, weight loss goods and more.

 Such promotion could earn these influencers an eye-watering $500,000 per post.
 And in many cases, the posts didn’t always attract the right attention.
 The 2017 Fyre Festival debacle was a damning indictment on the use of influencers to promote less-than-ethical products.